probablyraging/steam-game-idler/README.md

 2. **Install deps for CLI**: `cd ./steam-game-idler && npm install`
 3. **Install deps for web server**: `cd ./steam-game-idler/src && npm install`
 4. **Run the CLI**: `node ./index.js`
-5. Follow the steps in the terminal
+5. Follow the steps in the terminal to choose between either running the CLI or Web UI

 # License
 All versions of SGI are licensed under the **[GPL-3.0 License](./LICENSE)**